circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ### Language Images

 Language images are convenience images for common programming languages.
-These images include both the relevant language and [commonly-used tools.](#pre-installed-tools).
+These images include both the relevant language and [commonly-used tools](#pre-installed-tools).
 A language image should be listed first under the `docker` key in your configuration, making it the [primary container]({{ site.baseurl }}/2.0/glossary/#primary-container){:target="_blank"} during execution.